christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 An increase in the frequency and intensity of heat waves is expected to continue through the 21st century (Yao et al. 2013).

 ### Heat waves: a hot topic in climate change research
+**Permanent notes:**
 Heat wave is a period of excessively hot weather (5 or more consecutive days of prolonged heat in which the daily maximum temperature is higher than the average maximum temperature by 5 °C ), which may be accompanied by high humidity

 The more intense and more frequently occurring heat waves cannot be explained solely by natural climate variations and without human-made climate change

 A mechanism for the increase occurence of heat waves is a weakeking of the polar jet stream (important weather factor for middle latitude regions of North America, Europe and Asia) caused by global warming which increases the occurence of stationnary weather, resulting in heavy rain falls or heat waves.

+## 16 October 2025
+### Impacts of rising atmospheric dryness on terrestrial ecosystem carbon cycle
+Wenping Yuan 2025
+**Permanent notes:**

+Vapor pressure deficit is a critical driver of terrrestrial GPP (i.e. rates of photosynthesis in terrestrial ecosystems).
+GPP has a fundamental role in determining the cabon budget of terrestrial ecosystems.
+The trend indicates that GPP decreases as VPD increases.

+Increasing VPD can influence both spring and fall phenology, which regulat the length of the growing season, ultimtately affecting vegetation productivity and terrestrial cabon sink.

+Prolonged exposure to high VPD can trigger absisic acid, which advance leaf senescence, but that's mostly relevant in tropical regions.

+ It can also limit leaf expansion rate, which is an important environmental factor affecting leaf expansion in woody plants and crops and grasses.
+The primary pathway is through reduction of epidermal cell number, which correlates with leaf size

+ Rising VPD also negatively affects NEP.

+ Global atmospheric dryness will continue to increase in result to anthropogenic warming.